adrianharet/adrianharet.github.io/_posts/2024-10-15-model-agents.md

 but no coding experience is needed, or assumed, for the course.
 Our primary focus will be the models themselves and what they tell us about reality.

+# Announcements
+By popular demand, we will be starting the classes at 18:00 sharp, rather than with the customary 15 minute delay.

 # Lectures